shrivarshapoojari/Django-auth/README.md

 If you encounter any issues or have questions:

-1. Check the `DEPLOYMENT_GUIDE.md` for deployment help
+1. Review the Django documentation
-2. Review the Django documentation
+2. Check the terminal for error messages
 3. Open an issue on GitHub

 ## 🔄 Version History